Nuknov/WP-ReconX/README.md

 - Highlights **potential attack surfaces**
 - Works on **live WordPress sites**
 - Clean UI inside the browser
-- No intrusive scanning — recon only
+- No intrusive scanning and recon only

 Designed for **maximum intelligence, minimal noise**.